EVICTION GUIDES – General

 SECTION 8 EVICTIONS

 – To evict a Section 8 / Housing Voucher tenant, see our guide on Section 8 Evictions

 Know how to defend yourself against an unjustifiable eviction.
 To protect yourself, read your lease.
 Find your state eviction laws.

 Also you may:

-- contact a lawyer see our guide .
+- Click here for an Eviction Attorney in our guide .
 Look for a Local Legal Aide Agency

 LEGAL GROUNDS FOR EVICTIONS IN MOST STATES